Grid code specifications for power generating facilities

 Monitoring the operation of power plants is an important part of the supervision of the power system.
 Any discrepancies shall be investigated in cooperation between the Connecting Party, the Relevant Network Operator and Fingrid.

-The document defines the requirements for protection, damping and instrumentation arising from the risk of subsynchronous oscillation (SSO) phenomena.
+The document defines the requirements for protection, modelling, damping and instrumentation arising from the risk of subsynchronous oscillation (SSO) phenomena.

 Subsynchronous Oscillation Risk of WPPs Connecting to Finnish Series Compensated Network - White Paper